Weightlifting DOMS: What Is It And What Should We Do About It? | MuscleSquad

 You might not know what DOMS stands for, but you’ve probably felt it.
 DOMS is Delayed Onset Muscle Soreness, the painful ache or stiff tightness you feel in your muscles a day or two after a workout.

 Nobody enjoys having DOMS.
-It’s uncomfortable, inconvenient, and in extreme cases, can even make you have to skip training sessions.
+It’s uncomfortable, inconvenient and in extreme cases, can even make you have to skip training sessions.

 Is there any point to DOMS?
 Do any exercises or pieces of gym equipment make it worse?
-Are there any ways to avoid getting DOMS?
+Are there ways to avoid getting DOMS?
 Let’s delve into the science of DOMS to find out what you can do about it.

 Why does DOMS happen?

 When we exercise, we cause micro-damage to our soft tissue.
 This might sound alarming, but it’s nothing to worry about.
-In fact, this micro-damage is the stimulus our bodies need to grow, build, and transform.
+In fact, this micro-damage is the stimulus our bodies need to grow, build and transform.

-But sometimes, this micro-damage is a bit too much for our bodies to recover from quickly, that’s when the pain of DOMS sets in.
+But sometimes, this micro-damage is a bit too much for our bodies to recover from quickly.
+That’s when the pain of DOMS sets in.

 Can you avoid DOMS?